honkit/honkit/README.md

     - You can use HonKit with another npm package manager like `yarn`
 - Update dependencies
     - Upgrade to nunjucks@2, highlight.js etc...
-    - It will reduce bug
+    - It will reduce bugs
 - TypeScript
     - Rewritten by TypeScript
 - Monorepo codebase